Cyfraka/ansible-ThinkPad/README.md

 # Ansible ThinkPad Setup

-This repo provides Ansible playbooks and config files to automate setup, dotfile management, and software installation on ThinkPad laptops or VMs.
+This repo provides Ansible playbooks and config files to automate setup, dotfile management, and software installation on my ThinkPad laptops or VMs.

 ## Features